 Curriculum Overview & Expectations

 Christian Education will be integrated throughout the curriculum.
-Our theme this year is “Walk with Jesus our Living Hope” and so our focus is on understanding the gift of friendship that Jesus has given us and how we may use this gift in our everyday lives.
+Our theme this year is “ONE FAMILY, ONE HOPE IN CHRIST” and so our focus is on understanding the gift of friendship that Jesus has given us and how we may use this gift in our everyday lives.
 Jesus calls us to be his friends and gives us hope through the Sacrament of Reconciliation and Eucharist.
 On this journey, we will explore and reflect on different scripture and parable stories to help children develop their understanding and appreciation for Jesus.
 We will be learning to understand God’s love for us and how we can model after people in scripture to make good choices and follow Jesus’ footsteps.
 Through the story of Jesus’ life, the children will come to know His mercy and love for us, as well as the knowledge that this love is eternal through His resurrection.
 With the gift of hope and faith, we are truly blessed to develop our friendship with Jesus through the holy sacraments this year.

 Most of this year’s curriculum is focused on sacramental preparation.
 Some dates to make note of this year are: